 Note: place all of the stuffing in the bottom two thirds of the sausage square for best results.

-Rolling the Stuffed Sausage
+Step 5: Rolling Up the Sausage

 Lift up the wax paper and roll the sausage as tightly as possible making sure that the ingredients are rolled up into the sausage.
 An assistant is very helpful with this process.